Roy Jones Jr.

-Roy Levesta Jones Jr. (born January 16, 1969) is an American professional boxer.
-He has held multiple world championships in four weight classes, including middleweight, super middleweight, light heavyweight and heavyweight.
+Roy Levesta Jones Jr. (born January 16, 1969) is an American former professional boxer that competed from 1989 to 2018, and again in 2023.
+He held multiple world championships in four weight classes, including middleweight, super middleweight, light heavyweight and heavyweight.
 As an amateur he represented the United States at the 1988 Summer Olympics, winning the light middleweight silver medal.

-Jones is considered by many to be one of the greatest boxers of all time, pound for pound, and left his mark in the sport's history when he won the World Boxing Association (WBA) heavyweight title in 2003, becoming the first and only boxer to win the heavyweight title starting his career as a junior middleweight, and the first former middleweight champion to win a heavyweight title in 106 years.
-From 1999 to 2002 he held the undisputed championship (Note: Three-belt era: World Boxing Association (WBA), World Boxing Council (WBC) and International Boxing Federation (IBF) titles.) at light heavyweight.
+Jones is considered by many to be one of the greatest boxers of all time, pound for pound, and left his mark in the sport's history when he won the World Boxing Association (WBA) heavyweight title in 2003, becoming the first and only boxer to win the heavyweight title starting his career as a junior middleweight.
+This also made him the second of only two former middleweight champions to win a heavyweight title, 106 years after Bob Fitzsimmons accomplished that feat.
+He is also one of only two heavyweight champions to have begun his career below middleweight, the other being former welterweight Tommy Burns, who won the title 97 years prior, thus being the second-lightest boxer to eventually become heavyweight champion.

-As of February 2018, Jones holds the record for the most wins in unified light heavyweight title bouts in boxing history, with twelve.
-He is the only fighter in CompuBox history to have his opponent not land a single punch for an entire round.
+From 1999 to 2002, he held the undisputed championship (Note: Three-belt era: World Boxing Association (WBA), World Boxing Council (WBC) and International Boxing Federation (IBF) titles.) at light heavyweight.
+As of June 2026, Jones holds the record for the most wins in unified light-heavyweight title bouts in boxing history, with twelve.
+He is the first fighter in CompuBox history to have his opponent not land a single punch for an entire round.
 The Ring magazine named him the Fighter of the Year in 1994 and the World Boxing Hall of Fame named him the Fighter of the Year in 2003.
 He is also a three-time winner of the Best Boxer ESPY Award (1996, 2000 and 2003).
 The Boxing Writers Association of America and The Sporting News named him as the Fighter of the Decade for the 1990s.